can we learn from a bird's feet temperature? A lot, because it

 and relaxed while you try to find out how the temperature of its feet

 feels like.
 If

 a bird is upset or was just flying around a lot, his heart is beating

 faster and the feet are a little warmer than usual.
 So you should always try to

 measure the temperature of a completely relaxed bird for getting a

-of a healthy budgie's feet cause when he stands on your hand the next
+of a healthy budgie's feet cause while the bird stands on your hand the next

 time.
-Keep in mind how it feels and use this temperature as the
+Keep in mind how it feels and use this sensation as the

-reference respectively your budgie's personal average.
-You will be
+reference respectively your bird's personal average.
+If you train this

 able to notice any aberration from this average in the future.